karthashq/Arcade-Game/README.md

 # frontend-nanodegree-arcade-game
-  This is one of the projects I had to do for the Udacity frontend nanodegree .
-It is a simple arcade game built using Canvas and JavaScript.
+  This is one of the projects I had to do for the Udacity frontend nanodegree program. .
+It is a simple arcade game built using
+  Canvas and JavaScript.

 ## How to run the game?